marcoalopez/GrainSizeTools/DOCS/getting_started.md

 For other supported file types see https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html

-The only mandatory argument for the reading methods (except in the case of "read_clipboard") is to set the path  (local or URL) where the file to be imported is located.
+The only mandatory argument for the reading methods (except in the case of "read_clipboard") is to set the path  (local or URL) with the location of the file to be imported.
 For example:

 ```python